ga-wdi-remote/js-hw-angular-auth/readme.md

 ### Reach Goals

+- Hide "Logout" when a user is logged out.
+Hide "Login" and "Signup" when a user is logged in.
 - Add a "Done" button by each list item.
 When a user clicks on "Done", it appears in the "Fulfilled Dreams" section with a "Didn't Do It" button.
 - Clicking on "Didn't Do It" will remove it from "Fulfilled Dreams" and be placed back in the Bucket List.